PsyChiLin/CV/README.md

 ## Chi-Lin Yu - CV

 This repository contains the files that used to create Chi-Lin Yu's CV.
-Latex and R markdown are major tools.
+R markdown and `knitr` are major tools.
+PDF output requires `TeX` (`MikTeX` on Windows; `MacTex` on macOS).
+The `xeCJK` TeX package should be installed for building fonts in Taiwanese Mandarin (e.g., 標楷體).

-A full version in English can be found.
+In this repository, a full version CV in English can be found.
 Also, a Taiwan Mandarin version is provided for demonstration purposes.

 ## References